rg-wood/socialsflow/README.md

 # 🏁 Getting Started

-Building an Socialsflow workflow is a five-step process:
+Building an Socialflows workflow is a five-step process:

-1. **Create a public Github repository by this [link](https://github.com/rg-wood/socialsflow/generate).**
+1. **Create a public Github repository by this [link](https://github.com/socialflows/socialflows/generate).**

-   Your Socialsflow repository structure looks like this:
+   Your Socialflows repository structure looks like this:

    ```sh
    ├── .github